jchelly/VirgoDC/README.md

 The intended use of this function is to allow read routines to return None where datasets do not exist and then this function can be used to retrieve the missing metadata.

+#### MPI argument parser

+virgo.mpi.util.MPIArgumentParser is a subclass of argparse.ArgumentParser for use in MPI programs.
+It parses arguments on rank 0 of the supplied communicator and broadcasts them to the rest of the communicator.
+In the event of an error it prints a message to rank 0's stderr, calls MPI_Finalize, and terminates all processes.

+It takes the communicator to use as its first argument.
+This should usually be mpi4py.MPI.COMM_WORLD.
+Any other parameters are passed to argparse.ArgumentParser.